NrgXnat/xnat-docker-compose/README.md

 $ cp default.env .env
 ```

+3. Inside of the `xnat` directory is a directory named `webapps`.
+Place into this directory your custom XNAT war.
+The war file in this directory will *not* be copied into the image, but will be read at runtime.
+Note that, if you want your XNAT to be found at `http://localhost` you must name your war file `ROOT.war`; otherwise to find your XNAT at `http://localhost/{something}` you must name your war file `something.war`.

-3. Configurations: The default configuration is sufficient to run the deployment.
+4. Configurations: The default configuration is sufficient to run the deployment.
 The following files can be modified if you want to change the default configuration

     - **docker-compose.yml**: How the different containers are deployed.
 There is a section of build arguments (under `services → xnat-web → build → args`) to control some aspects of the build.
         * If you want to download a different version of XNAT, you can change the `XNAT_VERSION` variable to some other release.